F-CAM: Full Resolution Class Activation Maps via Guided Parametric Upscaling: Results and discussion

 \textbf{Implementation details.} In all experiments, we follow the same protocol as \cite{choe2020evaluating} including backbones, training epochs (50 for CUB and 10 for OpenImages), and batch size of 32.
-We validated our method over three backbones VGG16 \cite{SimonyanZ14a}, InceptionV3 \cite{SzegedyVISW16}, and ResNet50 \cite{heZRS16}.
+We validated our method over three backbones, VGG16 \cite{SimonyanZ14a}, InceptionV3 \cite{SzegedyVISW16}, and ResNet50 \cite{heZRS16}.
 In Eq.\ref{eq:totalloss}, the hyper-parameter $\lambda$ for the CRF is set to the same value as in \cite{tang2018regularized} which is ${2e^{-9}}$.
 For log-barrier optimization, hyper-parameter $t$ is set to the same value as in \cite{belharbi2019unimoconstraints,kervadec2019log}.
-It is initialized to $1$, and increased by a factor of ${1.01}$ each epoch with a maximum value of $10$. $\alpha$ is searched in ${\{1., .1\}}$ through validation.
-We find that strong values do not harm the performance.
-In all experiments with our method, we used a learning rate of $.01$ using SGD for optimization.
-Similar to \cite{choe2020evaluating}, images are resize to ${256\times256}$, then randomly cropped to ${224\times224}$ for training. ${n^-}$ is chosen on the validation set from the set ${[.1, .7]}$ with a step of .1.
+It is initialized to $1$, and increased by a factor of ${1.01}$ in each epoch with a maximum value of $10$. $\alpha$ is searched in ${\{1, 0.1\}}$ through validation.
+We find that large values, such as 1, do not harm the performance, suggesting that sampling regions are less noisy.
+In all experiments with our method, we used a learning rate of $0.01$ using SGD for optimization.
+Similar to \cite{choe2020evaluating}, images are resized to ${256\times256}$, then randomly cropped to ${224\times224}$ for training. ${n^-}$ is chosen using the validation set from the set ${[0.1, 0.7]}$ with a step of 0.1.